-To slow the pace a little, take Exit 750 to Morrisburg and follow the road through Riverside Village and Upper Canada Village to visit the Migratory Bird Sanctuary.
+To slow the pace a little, head to Morrisburg and follow the road through Riverside Village and Upper Canada Village to visit the Migratory Bird Sanctuary.
 After Ingleside, turn onto the Long Sault Parkway Scenic Route, before returning to ON-401 via Moulinette Road.

 At a length of 17 hours, our road trip from Toronto to PEI is realistically going to need to be split up over two days at the very least.

 Now, with our route going through so many great cities and near such wonderful attractions, there will be plenty of places that people choose to stop along the way, for a variety of reasons.

 However, considering almost everyone will be making at least one stop on this journey, it's convenient that there is also one location along our route that I would comfortably recommend everybody to check out.

 Study up on some American history in Boston